bwmcclai/Poseidon_UI/README.md

 `node-red-start`

 ######Add Poseidon Flow to Node-Red
-The flow for the UI can be found in the flow.txt document in this repository.
-Simply copy the contents from the txt file and import them into Node-Red via the UI at 192.168.2.2:1880
+In the Node-Red UI at 192.168.2.2:1880, open the menu with the button in the top left.
+Click on Import > Clipboard.
+Then, copy the contents from the flow.txt file in this repository and paste it in the window and click 'Import'.

+Two Flow tabs should be created.
+Click the 'Deploy' button to make the flow live.

+Data should now be coming through to the Poseidon UI page.

+Good luck!